3DCP-TUe/DFC.data/README.md

 Copyright (c) 2024-2025 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)

-This documentation is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/4.0/>.

 You are free to:
 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material for any purpose, even commercially.